cgreene200/configure-active-direct/README.md

 ## Setup Active Directory
 1. How to install Active Directory Domain Services
 2. How to promote server to a domain controller
-3. How to Create Administrative User
+3. How to Create an Organizational Unit
 4. How to Create a new user
-5. How to Create an Organizational Unit
+5. How to Turn a "New User" into an "Administrative User"
 6. How to Join a user to the domain
 7. How to reset network passwords